Air quality app under 'coordinated attack' in Vietnam amid heavy Hanoi smog

 The government last week blamed the pollution on low rain levels and farmers burning rice crop remnants after the harvest to prepare for new plantings.
 Coal is also widely used for power generation in the country.

+Last Wednesday, Vietnamese Prime Minister Nguyen Xuan Phuc called on authorities in Hanoi and Ho Chi Minh City, Vietnam’s main economic hub, to do more to address air pollution problems.

-Reporting by Khanh Vu, Editing by Ed Osmond
+Additional reporting by Phuong Nguyen; Editing by Ed Osmond and David Evans